stev232/Stev232sTechBlog/README.md

 ## Description

 In this project I use the MVC model to create a blog site.
-The blog site has some seeded data and does not accept user input yet.
-In order to view the posts contents you will need to sign into the blog site.
+This project uses session to keep a user logged in.
+The session was probably the area that held me up the longest and caused me to completely restart this project roughly three times.
+Other than that I am well practiced with MySQL and using sequelize to seed a database.
+Currently the blog site has some seeded data and does not accept user input yet.
+In order to view the posts contents you will need to either sign in or log into the blog site.
+This project utilizes JawsDB as the database.

 ## Acceptance Criteria